-Nearly a decade after the original Nickelodeon series ended its run, iCarly fans finally got to catch up with Carly, Spencer, and Freddie in the new Paramount+ revival of the show.
-Now in her mid-20s, Miranda Cosgrove’s titular character is navigating work, love, and life challenges when she decides to give her web show another go, with the help of her older brother and trusty tech producer friend.
-The characters have swapped spaghetti tacos for adult beverages, but the tone of the series remains the same.
-“We really tried to make this show, along with [showrunner Ali Schouten], as much for the fans of the original as possible, because it's not really a kid show anymore,” Cosgrove recently told Entertainment Weekly.
+Nearly a decade after iCarly ended its run on Nickelodeon, fans got to catch up with Carly, Spencer, and Freddie in the new Paramount+ revival of the show.
+Now in her mid-20s, Miranda Cosgrove’s titular character is giving her web show another go with the help of her older brother and trusty tech producer friend.
+She’s swapped spaghetti tacos for adult beverages, but the tone of the series remains the same.
+“We really tried to make this show, along with [showrunner Ali Schouten], as much for the fans of the original as possible, because it's not really a kid show anymore,” Cosgrove told Entertainment Weekly.
 “It’s mainly made for the people who watched when they were little, they’re now more in their 20s.”

 The iCarly Season 2 Premiere Date

 Paramount+ and Nickelodeon renewed the iCarly revival for Season 2 in July 2021, and announced in a press release that production would begin that fall.
 In October 2021, the series’ official social media accounts posted a photo of the set with a director’s clapboard revealing production began Oct.
 6 on Episode 1 of Season 2, which is directed by Phill Lewis of The Suite Life of Zack and Cody fame.

 The revival series’ follow-up season premiered less than a year after its first, which arrived on April 8, 2022 with two episodes.
 The remaining eight episodes are being released on Paramount+ week-by-week on Fridays, with the season finale airing on June 3, 2022.